sbs0414/liberationphilly.org/README.md

 Local Development
 -----------------
 This site runs on a very simple Node.js app server using [Express](http://expressjs.com/) with [Harp](http://harpjs.com/) as middleware.
-Install Node.js and use `node server.js` to start the server.
+Install Node.js and use `npm run start` to start the server.

 Deploying
 ---------